SHOULD FLOWER HAVE A STRONG SMELL BEFORE YOU GRIND IT?Julie Fulton @ 2019-11-29 12:44:33 -0600

 Trichomes are the source of the therapeutic, medicinal and recreational compounds of this healing plant.

-DO YOU SMELL FLOWER TO SEE IF IT’S FRESH?
+DO YOU SMELL FLOWER TO SEE IF CANNABIS TERPENES ARE FRESH?

-Most consumers—and some cultivators—open a container, stick their noses in to inhale the flower’s strong aroma.
+Most consumers—and some cultivators—open a container and stick their noses in to inhale the flower’s strong aroma.
 Truth is, a strong smell doesn’t prove flower is fresh.
-Quite the contrary, a strong smell tells you that terpenes have escaped because of evaporation.
-When stored without humidity control in a container, flower immediately starts to degrade.
+Quite the contrary – that loud nose hit you get when you open a jar or bag of cannabis is actually the smell of terpenes evaporating off of your flower.
+When stored without a terpene shield in a container, flower immediately starts to degrade.

 90% of flower is stored too dry, according to a 2018 product analysis conducted by Boveda with third-party testing.